Top 29 GIS Interview Questions that can help you land your dream job!!!

 14. What is Map Projection?

 A GCS is a three-dimensional coordinate system, but maps need to be flat.
 The conversion of 3D map into 2D map is called Map Projection.
 Projection is mainly done to avoid distortions: Area, Distance, Shape, and Direction.
-There are 3 types of projections:
+(Read: What is a Map Projection?
+What are different Map Projections used in GIS?)

-- cylindrical surface tangent to the earth at equator
+- Equilateral: surface tangent to the earth at equator

 - Transverse: rotate the cylinder sideways making it tangent along a line of longitude